 Author: Obstetrician Dr Peter England

-With appropriate treatment and diagnosis PCOS symptoms and implications can all be addressed satisfactorily.
+It ‘s important to diagnose PCOS correctly, for both your long and short-term health implications.
+With appropriate treatment and diagnosis, PCOS symptoms and implications can all be addressed satisfactorily.

 The underlying cause of PCOS is not yet fully known.